asefahmed500/codexair-google-cloud-hackathon-/README.md

         ```bash
         npm run genkit:dev
         ```
         This will start the Genkit development server, usually on `http://localhost:4000`.
-The AI flows need this server to be running.
+The AI flows need this server to be running for features like code analysis and explanation.

 6.  **Access the Application:**
     *   Open your browser and navigate to `http://localhost:9002` (or the `NEXTAUTH_URL` you configured).